jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

-    fact that it is a procedure that per se can cause discomfort and rejection, due to the need to apply one or several injections inside the mouth.</p> <p>And it is definitely in those situations, in which it is not even possible to tolerate a puncture, in which we must resort to other anesthetic techniques such as <strong>conscious sedation, which represents a valid, relevant and very effective pharmacological option for fear, stress and pain control</strong>; making possible the dental treatment and avoiding the typical confrontations with the pediatric patient or hypersensitive adult.
+    fact that it is a procedure that per se can cause discomfort and rejection, due to the need to apply one or several injections inside the mouth.</p> <p>And it is definitely in those situations, in which it is not even possible to tolerate a puncture, in which we must resort to other anesthetic techniques such as <strong>Conscious Sedation, which represents a valid, relevant and very effective pharmacological option for fear, stress and pain control</strong>; making possible the dental treatment and avoiding the typical confrontations with the pediatric patient or hypersensitive adult.
 In addition, an ATRAUMATIC EXPERIENCE, will virtually guarantee